dfinity/motoko/design/StableMemory.md

 REMARK:

-Actually implementing the sketched assignment in IRL involves writing the contents to memory and then coping stable memory - even for individual words - this could be optimized by an improved system API offering direct load and stores from/to the stack:
+Actually implementing the sketched assignment in IRL involves writing the contents to memory and then copying stable memory - even for individual words - this could be optimized by an improved system API offering direct load and stores from/to the stack: